 I found a recipe for pickling the scapes.
 I fiddled around with the ingredients and came up with this recipe.

 1/4 cup canning salt

 4 heads dill, divided

-We didn’t add garlic but we did have fresh Dill waiting in the Garden, along with a few very Hot Red and Yellow Peppers.
+Since we had fresh Dill growing in the Garden, I added that, along with a few very Hot Red and Yellow Peppers.

 But first things first – I went down to the Garden and cut off all the Scapes I could find before retiring to the Porch to get started.

 First, I need to get the water boiling as I need to sterilize the jars.
-Always sterilize the jars first when you are doing a boiling water bath!
+Always sterilize your canning jars first when you are doing a boiling water bath!

 Once the water is boiling (with enough water to fully cover the empty jars) I use tongs to submerse the jars and boil them for 10 minutes.

 After cutting all the straight Scapes to a length to precisely fill the pint jars, I then cut the Curly Scapes into 2 or more pieces.
 These will go in separate jars.

 At this point, I got the liquid mixture ready and put it on the stove to boil.
 I don’t like to do this too early in the process, as I find that it evaporates and I don’t have enough liquid to cover the Scapes in the jars.